core-wg/oscore/draft-ietf-core-object-security.md

 Informally, HKDF takes as source an IKM containing some good amount of randomness but not necessarily distributed uniformly (or for which an attacker has some partial knowledge) and derive from it one or more cryptographically strong secret keys {{RFC5869}}.

-Therefore the main requirement for the OSCORE Master Secret, in addition to being secret, is that it is has a good amount of randomness.
+Therefore, the main requirement for the OSCORE Master Secret, in addition to being secret, is that it is has a good amount of randomness.
 The selected key establishment schemes must ensure that the necessary properties for the Master Secret are fulfilled.
 For pre-shared key deployments and key transport solutions such as {{I-D.ietf-ace-oscore-profile}}, the Master Secret can be generated offline using a good random number generator.

 ## Replay Protection {#replay-protection2}